 Like touringplans.com, Versa Edge Software offers dozens of Disney-related apps.
 If you can’t use My Disney Experience or Disney Mobile Magic, a combination of Disney World Lines and Disney World Wait Times should provide you with a pretty good estimate of the current attraction wait times.

-Need something from the Disney Store?
+Need something from Disney (Store or the Parks)?
 Order it via the app.

 And when you feel like you need a virtual park visit, grab Disneyland Explorer.

 There are also dozens of great Disney apps that aren’t exactly supporting your Park visit, but are great for a Disney fix: